research-ag/streams/docs/StreamReceiver.md

 class StreamReceiver<T>(startPos : Nat, timeout : ?Nat, itemCallback : (pos : Nat, item : T) -> ())
 ```

+Stream recevier receiving chunks on `onChunk` call,
+validating whether `length` in chunk message corresponds to `length` inside `StreamRecevier`,
+calling `itemCallback` on each items of the chunk.

+Arguments:
+* `startPos` is starting length.
+* `timeout` is maximum time between onChunk calls.
+Default time period is infinite.
+* `itemCallback` function to be called on each received item.

 ### Function `share`
 ``` motoko no-repl
 func share() : StableData
 ```

+Share data in order to store in stable varible.
+No validation is performed.

 ### Function `unshare`